public-key-cryptography/public-key-editor/README.md

 	Composite keys are a game changer because a cryptanalyst would have to break every cipher, invert every function, or solve every equation in the public key class to read the encrypted messages.
-	The user has an advantage since only one of the ciphers has to be secure for the encryption to be unbreakable.
-Breaking a few of the ciphers doesn't get a cryptanalyst anything because breaking a composite key is an all-or-nothing game.
+	The cryptographer or user has an advantage since only one of the ciphers has to be secure for the the encryption to be unbreakable.
+Breaking a few of the ciphers doesn't get a cryptanalyst any- thing because breaking a composite key is an all-or-nothing game.

 	The ciphers in the public key class that have a many-to-one mapping of the private key X to the public key Y may be unbreakable by classical and quantum computing because the solution is ambig-